swapniltamse/Garmin-analysis-github-with-private-data-removed/README.md

 ![Garmin heart rate data](https://github.com/user-attachments/assets/98f32de6-485a-4c51-8542-b75efaa433a2)

-Features
+## Features
-Import Garmin activity files (GPX, FIT, TCX formats) Data cleaning and preprocessing
+- Import Garmin activity for daily historic heart rate data
-Analysis of key fitness metrics such as distance, pace, speed, heart rate, elevation gain, etc.
+- Data cleaning and preprocessing
-Visualization of workout trends over time
+- Analysis of key fitness metrics using granualar heart rate which is hard to do using most visualization tools
-Privacy considerations: All private data has been removed from this repository Requirements
+- Privacy considerations: All private data has been removed from this repository
-Python 3.x
+- Split the code into 3 separate sections to use whichever part needed at different stages

-Required Python packages:
+## Requirements
-pandas
+- Python 3.x

-numpy
+### Required Python packages:
-matplotlib
+- pandas
-fitparse
+- numpy
-gpxpy
+- matplotlib
-others (see requirements.txt)
+- gpxpy